What constitutes a good shampoo?

 Caring for one’s hair is just as important as caring for one’s face, but often gets less attention.
 Understanding what constitutes a good shampoo is an important part of making sure your hair stays healthy and voluminous.

-To help you navigate the world of shampoo products, we introduce you to the basics you need to know.
+To help you navigate the world of hair care products, we introduce you to the basics you need to know.

 How should a shampoo function?